przytrzask/ai_devs/src/app/api/9/files/notes.md

 ### Image Transcription

 The image is a black and white photograph of a cobblestone square at sunrise or sunset.
 Silhouettes of buildings and a clock tower are visible in the background.
 Birds are flying in the sky and walking on the ground.
 A group of people is gathered in the distance, surrounded by the dramatic sky filled with clouds.
-The scene conveys a peaceful, yet dynamic atmosphere. looks like crackow
+The scene conveys a peaceful.

 Orygionalne zdjęcie.
 Widok na kościół od strony 'Adasia'